 - Create a short (3 minutes or less) video that gives an overview of your TEDx event.

-- Ideally, a TEDx Organizers Workshop should take place a day before a TEDx event in that region, so the organizers can attend the workshop one day, and then the event another day.
+- A TEDx Regional Workshop may take place a day before a TEDx event in that region, so the organizers can attend the workshop one day and then the event another day.

 Rules to Remember